rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/userstory.md

 - User can fill out a form with name, maximum player count and optional description to create a new tournament.

-### When user is logged in and viewing specific tournament
+### When user is logged in and in specific tournament that has not started

-- User can press the `Join tournament` button to join the specific tournament
+- User can click the `Join tournament` button to join the specific tournament.
-- User can be the creator of the tournament and manipulate it by starting it and advancing matches
+- If user is the creator of the tournament, then the user can choose to start the tournament regardless of the amount of players.

-### When user is signed up for tournament
+### When user is logged in and in a specific tournament that has started

-- User can see the whole bracket
+- User can see the whole bracket.
+- If user is participating then the user can hover mouse inbetween their matches and click the `report result` button.
+- If user is the creator of the tournament, then the user has access to all the `report result` buttons in the bracket.

+### When the user is logged in, still in a specific tournament that has started and triggered the report result form

-- User can see their current match including their opponent
+- User can submit scores for the specific match and choose a winner.